evertec/checkout-docs/docs/webCheckout.md

 *	The bank account number is not valid

 If the Web Checkout page is idle for more than 15 minutes the customer will get an error message indicating that the session expired and will be redirected to the merchant’s page.

+## Supported browsers

+Web Checkout support the lastest and previous versions of browsers including Chrome (45+), Firefox (38+), Safari (9+), Microsoft Edge and the Internet Explorer 11.